Homosexuality and bisexuality

 'My generation didn’t come out until at least university.
 'Today, people are coming out in high school, if not grade school'."
 2

 Assuming that transgender persons are in a small minority, and that persons 18 to 34 are mostly telling the truth, and that the number of bisexuals are roughly equal to the number of gays and lesbians, then the number of gays and lesbians is approximately 5%.
-This is similar to that found in the U.S.

 The percentage of lesbians and gays in the population is not known with any precision.
 Estimates depend greatly on the definitions used and the willingness of sexual minorities to disclose their sexual orientation to pollsters.

 - If a single same-gender sexual encounter generates a gay or lesbian, than a very substantial minority of American adults could be considered gay or lesbian.

 - If you include all persons with a same-sex attraction -- whether they be gay, lesbian, or bisexual -- then the 10% figure appears to be valid.
 However, many -- perhaps most -- of these persons have never acted on their feelings of attraction.

 - If you include only the persons who identify themselves as lesbian, gay or bisexual (LGB), then perhaps 5% is a reasonable estimate.
 Gary Gate's finding of 3.5% (1.8% bisexual and 1.7% lesbian or gay) may well be an underestimate because not all persons who view themselves as LGB are willing to admit this to a stranger at a polling agency.
 However, many pass as heterosexual, because any time a LGB individual comes out of the closet, they run the risk of harassment, a physical attack, a verbal attack, and/or a threat to their continuing employment or accommodation.